eddyerburgh/notes/docs/computer-architecture/processors.md

 A **datapath** is a collection of functional units, registers, and buses that performs the required operations.

-Datapath elements are the functional units used to implement a data path (e.g., an ALU, or a register file) {% cite P&H:ARM -l 263 %}.
+Datapath elements are the functional units used to implement a data path (e.g. an ALU, or a register file) {% cite P&H:ARM -l 263 %}.

 ### ALU